Game 2 Box Score

-Karleigh Prestianni (Sr., Grants Pass, Ore.) led off the Linfield fourth inning with a single to center field.
-Pinch runner Grace Middlestadt stole second, then Ashley Garcia (Jr., Beaverton, Ore.) took a 2-1 pitch from Boxers starter Chloe Hanson and parked it over the left-field fence for her fifth home run of the season.
+Karleigh Prestianni led off the Linfield fourth inning with a single to center field.
+Pinch runner Grace Middlestadt stole second, then Ashley Garcia (Sr., Beaveton, Ore.) took a 2-1 pitch from Boxers starter Chloe Hanson and parked it over the left-field fence for her fifth home run of the season.

 Leading 3-0, Lepp stepped to the plate with two outs and two runners on.
 The All-American then sent a line drive off the glove of third baseman Lauren Tuey to score another run.

-The Wildcats padded their lead in the fifth when Katy Brosig (Jr., Forest Grove, Ore.) planted a RBI single that made the score 5-0.
-Then Erin Carson (Soph., Camas, Wash.) added two more runs with a two-run grounder through the infield that scored Brosig and pinch runner McKenna Spieth (Soph., Vancouver, Wash.).
+The Wildcats padded their lead in the fifth when Katy Brosig (Sr., Forest Grove, Ore.) planted a RBI single that made the score 5-0.
+Then Erin Carson (Jr., Camas, Wash.) added two more runs with a two-run grounder through the infield that scored Brosig and pinch runner McKenna Spieth (Jr., Vancouver, Wash.).